Should the Timing of Inspections be Predictable?: Main proofs

-\paragraph{Remaining deviations} Suppose that the time until the next inspection is exponentially distributed with hazard rate $\g^\ast$.
+It remains to check that this exponential distribution is feasible in the original problem \eqref{eq:next_inspection_A}.
+Suppose that the time until the next inspection is exponentially distributed with hazard rate $\g^\ast$.
 By construction, no work-before-shirk deviation is profitable.
-We prove that no other deviation is profitable.
-It suffices to show that once the agent has shirked, he finds it optimal to shirk until the next inspection.
-Once the agent has shirked, he is certain to fail the next inspection.
-Therefore, the project ends at Poisson rate

-The agent's problem is identical to the no-inspection problem with $\l_i + \g^\ast$ in place of $\l_i$, for $i = 0,1$.
-By \cref{res:NoInspections}, shirking forever is optimal if and only if
+To show that no other deviations are profitable, it suffices to show that once the agent has shirked (for a positive duration), he finds it optimal to shirk until the next inspection.
+Once the agent has shirked, he is certain to fail the next inspection, so his continuation problem is equivalent to the no-inspection problem with discount rate $r + \g^\ast$.
+By the proof of \cref{res:NoInspections} (\cref{sec:proof_no_inspections}), shirking is optimal if

 which holds (strictly) because $U_1 < U_0$ and $\l_1 < \l_0$.